Moritzburg Castle: Park and surroundings

 In 1728, a park was added to the castle on the adjacent land to the north.
-The u-shaped park has an area of approximately 230 by 150 meters.
+The U-shaped park has an area of approximately 230 by 150 meters.
 The gardens are in the French style and, because of the death of Augustus the Strong, were never completed.
-Johann Christian Daniel, Matthäus Daniel Pöppelmann and others were involved in their initial design and planning.
+Johann Christian Daniel, Matthäus Daniel Pöppelmann, and others were involved in their initial design and planning.
 The garden's layout follows that of other European royal courts of the time.

-During the 19th century, there were rare plants added and the garden was developed into a park in the romantic style.
+During the 19th century, rare plants were added, and the garden was developed into a park in the romantic style.

 An 8-arm, star-shaped system of alleys was cut through the Friedewald, the forest on the northern side of the property.
 In particular, it was designed for royal fox hunting with hounds.
 The ruins of the Hellhaus ("glade house"), built in 1787 and designed by Johann Daniel Schade, can be found on a raised point at the intersection of the paths.
 It served the court hunting parties because from here, the so-called "swan keeper" would indicate the direction of flight of the game they hunted.
 This was done using flags, which he would raise from the top of the building.

-One alley running directly east, visually connects the castle with the Fasanenschlösschen ("Little Pheasant Castle"), 2.5 km away.
+One alley running directly east visually connects the castle with the Fasanenschlösschen ("Little Pheasant Castle"), 2.5 km away.
 Not far from the Fasanenschlösschen is the Well of Venus, one of the largest Baroque fountains in Saxony.
 It symbolizes the eastern end of a canal, which runs parallel to this corridor most of the time.

-During the reconstruction phase of the palace from 1723 until 1733, the large pond surrounding the castle's artificial island was built from what was originally four smaller ponds.
+During the reconstruction phase of the palace from 1723 until 1733, the large pond surrounding the castle's artificial island was built from what were originally four smaller ponds.
 The other ponds in the Friedewald date from the 16th century and have been used for carp production since then.
 The channels connecting the ponds allow one to "fish" the carp by draining the water.